fishcus/KAP-manual/en/config/pushdown/pushdown_impala.en.md

 Impala supports Hive JDBC driver, through which applications with JDBC interface can access Impala to query data.

+If you need pushdown to Impala, you must have a Impala Thrift Server.

 #### Download Hive JDBC Driver

 1. According to the Hive version of Hadoop cluster download [hive-jdbc-version.jar](hive-jdbc.jarhttps://mvnrepository.com/artifact/org.apache.hive/hive-jdbc).
 Be sure the JDBC version is not higher than the Hive version of the cluster.